1 Look at Others

 Hope #1 – Look at Others Who Have Conjured Up Hope Where There is No Hope

 At Spark of Life, where we have worked with so many ‘heroes,’ I agree with that definition.
 The first point to share is to encourage you to look at other people who are hopeless, yet found hope.
 How did they do it?
 What did they do that can help me know what to do?

-When we look at others, we don't ever want to compare our loss to theirs.
-I can look at somebody else who's lost 3, 4, 5, 6 children, for example, and think that since my loss is not 'as bad' as their loss - then I should not feel so bad.
+When we look at others, we don’t ever want to compare our loss to theirs.
+I can look at somebody else who’s lost 3, 4, 5, or 6 children, for example, and think that since my loss is not ‘as bad’ as their loss – then I should not feel so bad.
 Thus, I may minimize my feelings, and feel bad about feeling bad.

 But I can look at those who haven’t quit and had a hopeless situation and they found hope, and ask how did they do it?
 I mention often that the people who come to our retreats, the people who go to our online resources that we have, are our heroes because they’ve conjured up hope where there was no hope.
 When they felt hopeless and helpless, they didn’t quit.
 And when I look at others, I’m inspired.
 So Pilecki can become a hero because he conjured hope where there was no hope.
 He never gave up.